-15.5 First aid allowance
+15.3 First aid allowance

-Any employee holding a first aid qualification from St John Ambulance or a similar body and who is appointed by the employer to perform first aid duties must be paid for ordinary hours an allowance of 2% of the standard rate calculated weekly or hourly as the case may be.
+An employee holding a first aid qualification from St John Ambulance or a similar body and who is appointed by the employer to perform first aid duties must be paid an allowance of 2% of the standard rate, payable on a weekly or hourly basis as the case may be.

-15.6 Uniform allowance
+15.4 Uniform and laundry allowance

 - (a) Where the employer requires an employee to wear a uniform, the employer must reimburse the employee the cost of purchasing the uniform.
 The provisions of this clause do not apply where the uniform is supplied by the employer at the employer's expense.
-Where the uniform is supplied by the employer, it will remain the property of the employer and must be returned to the employer on the termination of the employee's employment. - (b) If an employee is required to launder any garments that are part of a uniform, the employer will pay an allowance of \$1.32 per day up to \$6.62 per week.
+Where the uniform is supplied by the employer, it will remain the property of the employer and must be returned to the employer on the termination of the employee's employment. - (b) If an employee is required to launder any garments that are part of a uniform, the employer will pay an allowance of \$7.20 per week.
 The provisions of this clause do not apply where the employer launders such garments.